greg-js/arch-wiki-md-repo/wiki/_content/english/Dell XPS 15.md

 Then reboot.

-Use the linux-lts kernel until the bug is resolved.
+- Use the linux-lts kernel.
 Click here for more information on changing your kernel: [System maintenance#Install the linux-lts package](/index.php/System_maintenance#Install_the_linux-lts_package "System maintenance")

-If changing the kernel does not work, make sure FluidSynth is installed and enabled (systemctl enable fluidsynth).
+- Make sure FluidSynth is installed and enabled (systemctl enable fluidsynth).
 Then ensure the line "AUDIO_DRIVER" in /etc/conf.d/fluidsynth matches this:

 ```
 ...